London Victoria station: London Underground station

 There are two connected Underground stations at Victoria, on different levels and built more than a century apart.
-The older one, on the north side of the bus station, serves the Circle and District lines, constructed by 'cut and cover' methods just below road level.
-The newer station, closer to the main line station, serves the Victoria line, a deep-level tube.
+The older one, on the north side of the bus station, serves the sub-surface lines Circle and District, constructed by 'cut and cover' methods just below road level.
+The newer station, closer to the main line station, serves the deep-level tube line, Victoria.
 Each has its own ticket hall, and the two are connected by a pedestrian passage beneath the bus station.